iivvoo/django_layers/README.md

         ...
     )

-Also, add 'layers.loader.LayerLoader' to your TEMPLATE_LOADERS, e.g.
+Also, add 'layers.loader.LayerLoader' at the top of your TEMPLATE_LOADERS, prior to any other/django loaders.
+E.g.

     TEMPLATE_LOADERS = (
         'layers.loader.LayerLoader',
-        ...
+        'django.template.loaders.filesystem.Loader',
+        'django.template.loaders.app_directories.Loader',
     )

 Optionally, if you have separate collections of static resources for each layer,